Phoenix Spinal Cord Injury Lawyer

 An individual with a perceived spinal cord injury will be taken to the emergency room.
 It is there that a physician will carefully evaluate the patient.
 The physician may test the function and movement of the injured person.

 Doctors will often have X-rays, CT scans or an MRI taken of the patient before giving their diagnosis.
-A few days after the injury, when the swelling goes down, the doctor will exam the patient to determine the extent of the injury.
+A few days after the injury, when the swelling goes down, the doctor will examine the patient to determine the extent of the injury.

 Sadly, there is no cure for a spinal cord injury.
-There are currently medications on the market that control the pain and muscle spasticity.
+There are currently medications on the market that control pain and muscle spasticity.

 Phoenix Spinal Cord Injury Lawyer

-If you or a loved one has been paralyzed or sustained a spinal cord injury,you may be entitled to compensation for your medical bills, lost wages and pain and suffering.
+If you or a loved one has been paralyzed or sustained a spinal cord injury, you may be entitled to compensation for your medical bills, lost wages and pain and suffering.

 The Phoenix spinal cord injury lawyers at Phillips Law Group have represented numerous Arizona motor vehicle accident victims.
 The law firm has the experience and resources to handle spinal cord injury claims.